Nexumi/LinuxMCBot/Launcher/README.md

 # Launcher
 > Simple script to launch LinuxMCBot in a terminal

-Workaround code to launch precompiled version in a terminal.
+Workaround code to launch compiled version in a terminal.
 NOT required if running bot from source.

 ## Build
 ```